djalbat/xgl-server/README.md

 Image compositing for [Jiggle](https://github.com/djalbat/Jiggle).

 Since [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) supports texture mapping, so does Jiggle.
 A drawback of WebGL, however, is that it allows only six textures per shader.
 One way around this problem is to use multiple shaders, but this can become cumbersome.
 A better solution is to use image compositing, essentially tiling several textures to produce an image map.
-This is what Jiggles provides, together with a corresponding JSON representation of the map that can be used to configure shaders to extract each texture.
+This is what Jiggles provides, together with a corresponding JSON representation of the image map that can be used to configure shaders to extract each texture.

 Jiggles runs on the server and not in the browser, the reason being that it depends on [Sharp](http://sharp.pixelplumbing.com/).
 The best way to make image maps and their corresponding JSON representations available to Jiggle applications running in a browser, therefore, is by way of a small NodeJS application implementing endpoints for each.
-This repository includes such an application, and an explanation of it is given below.
+This repository includes such an example application that does just this, and an explanation of it is given below.

 ## Installation